Our Central Services

 Schools in the Trust have committed to using a number of common central systems enabling them to benefit from the economies of scale that such decisions can deliver.
 Currently this principle applies to our choice of:

 All of these services are paid for by the Trust, coming out of the 5% contribution that each school pays.
-In addition the 5% contribution also covers the costs of Clerking, access to an externally sourced Policy Management and Compliance system, GovernorHub and a suite of online governor training made available through the National Governors Association.
+In addition the 5% contribution also covers the costs of Clerking, access to an externally sourced Policy Management and Compliance system, GovernorHub, Health Assured (an Employee Assistance Programme and a suite of online governor training made available through the National Governors Association.

 Day to day operational support

 Day to day support for site facilities staff at each school is provided by the Central Trust Facilities Manager.
 This work covers all aspects of Health and Safety and the negotiation of contracts for services.
-He also provides assistance with large scale building projects.
+This also covers assistance with large scale building projects.
+The Trust supports each school to adopt practices that align with Good Estate Management for Schools (GEMS) expectations, providing a strong foundation for the successful estate improvement bids mentioned below.

 Accessing additional capital funding

-The central Trust Facilities management function supports our schools to access additional funding to support facilities improvement.
-For the last two years this has enabled two of the three schools in the Trust to access just over £350,000 of Condition Improvement Funding (CIF).
-This support includes the writing of applications and the monitoring of any subsequent projects to support to ensure that these projects are delivered effectively.
+The Central Trust Facilities management function enables our schools to access additional funding to improve the quality of each school site.
+For the last three years this has enabled schools in the Trust to access over £2.5 million of Condition Improvement Funding (CIF).
+The central team contribute to the writing of applications and the monitoring of any subsequent projects to ensure that they are delivered effectively.

 This money has been invested to both improve the facilities that children across the Trust access and ensure that our facilities are appropriately maintained.
-Trust investments are enabling children in Nursery and Reception classes at Jubilee Wood to enjoy the new outside play area and reconfigured internal spaces.
-A new Computing facility is being developed at New Bradwell School and alarm systems have been updated at Old Stratford
+Trust investments are enabling children in Nursery and Reception classes at Jubilee Wood to enjoy a new outside play area and reconfigured internal spaces.
+A new Computing facility has been developed at New Bradwell School and alarm systems have been updated at Old Stratford.